dcorns/markdown/svgViewBox.md

 #Whats Behind the SVG viewBox?
-An article attempting to explain the SVG viewBox
+A tutorial on the SVG viewBox

 The viewBox is an attribute that we can add to our SVG to do some interesting things.
 A viewBox attribute has four parameters that can be separated by commas or spaces.
 They are min-x, min-y, width, and height.
 Lets explore how these settings effect our svg.
 If we use the following settings: ```viewBox="0 0 *svg-width* *svg-height*``` we will observe that the view box attribute has no effect on the way our svg looks.
 However, if we were to change the min-x and min-y values something interesting occurs.
 Lets say we had the following svg defined: